Gaurav-Wankhede/AegisIDE/core/workflow/init.md

 # /init - Constitutional Session Initialization

+_This workflow is defined canonically under `core/workflow/init.md`.
+IDEs such as Windsurf surface the same workflow via `.windsurf/workflow/init.md`, so path references should be interpreted through that mount when executed inside the IDE._

 ## Purpose
 Establish complete constitutional awareness for new sessions by loading all governance structures, memory bank context, and autonomous protocols.